-- in the Regulated Health Professions Act, 1991 (the "RHPA") setting out the controlled act of psychotherapy and authorizing members of OCSWSSW to perform it in compliance with the Social Work and Social Service Work Act, 1998 (the "SWSSWA"), its regulations and bylaws. - in the SWSSWA permitting OCSWSSW members who are authorized to perform the controlled act of psychotherapy to use the title "psychotherapist", in compliance with certain conditions.
+- in the Regulated Health Professions Act, 1991 (the "RHPA") setting out the controlled act of psychotherapy and authorizing OCSWSSW registrants to perform it in compliance with the Social Work and Social Service Work Act, 1998 (the "SWSSWA"), its regulations and bylaws. - in the SWSSWA permitting OCSWSSW registrants who are authorized to perform the controlled act of psychotherapy to use the title "psychotherapist", in compliance with certain conditions.